 State LLC Formation Fees

 To form an LLC, the Articles of Organization (called a Certificate of Organization, Certificate of Formation, or Articles of Formation. in some states) will be filed with a state agency (typically the Secretary of State).
 This cost to file the Articles of Organization for an LLC costs between $40 and $500.

 Before filing, you will need to make sure the LLC name is available to register, as each entity has to have a unique name.

 Business Name Reservation Fee

-There are some states like Arizona, Georgia, Nebraska, Nevada, New York, and Pennsylvania that require new LLCs to publish a legal ad notifying the public of the LLC formation in a local newspaper and supplying the affidavit of publication.
+Some states like Arizona, Georgia, Nebraska, Nevada, New York, and Pennsylvania require new LLCs to publish a legal ad notifying the public of the LLC formation in a local newspaper and supplying the affidavit of publication.
 Publishing costs vary depending on the state and newspaper.

 After the LLC is formed, most states also have a fee for filing the Annual Report (sometimes referred to as Periodic Report or the Statement of Information).
 Most states charge an annual fee, though there are some states with no reporting fees.
 Filing the annual report and paying any fees is essential to keep the LLC in Good Standing and keeping the liability protection intact.

 A few states also have what’s known as an annual franchise tax, which is a yearly tax on the privilege for doing business in that state.